amitsahu3/Data-Analyst/PowerBi_project/README.md

 * **sales by segments category:** Phones are the top selling categories

 ### 3. Data forecasting
-forecasted sales data for next 15 days is given in **salesforcast dashboard**
+forecasted sales data for next 15 days is given in **salesforcast dashboard** page